Student-Athlete Handbook - Section 4

 When hosting prospective student-athletes on-campus for recruiting visits, student-athletes are expected to abide by all University, Big Ten and NCAA rules as well as all local, state and federal laws.
 Participation in impermissible activities, either by the student hosts or by the recruits, may result in the loss of athletic scholarship and/or termination from the team for the student hosts.

 The NCAA strictly regulates interaction with agents, advisors, and their representatives, or “runners” as they are commonly called.
 Student-athletes are permanently ineligible for participation in an intercollegiate sport if they have ever agreed (in writing or even just verbally) to be represented by an agent or advisor in the marketing of their athletic ability with respect to professional sports opportunities.
-However, student-athletes are permitted to engage with agents and advisors to assist solely with NIL opportunities.
+However, under NCAA Bylaw 22.3.1 (effective August 1, 2025), student-athletes may engage agents or other professional service providers strictly to negotiate NIL opportunities, as long as these relationships are at fair market value and do not involve future professional playing contracts.
 Student-athletes and their relatives and friends are prohibited from receiving any kind of benefit or expense, such as transportation or clothing, from agents, advisors and their representatives.
 The NCAA considers violations of these rules to be among the most serious.
 Such violations result in student-athletes being withheld from competitions and have often resulted in student-athletes being declared permanently ineligible for all further intercollegiate competition.

 The involvement of impermissible agent and advisor representatives, or “runners”, is an ever-growing concern in sports that have professional leagues.
 These individuals will often not tell the student-athletes or the student-athletes’ relatives and friends that they are being paid and supported by an agent.
 The “runner” may offer gifts, benefits or services to student-athletes and their relatives and friends, then later attempt to steer student-athletes and student-athletes’ families toward employing a certain agent or financial advisor.